How do you know when to use a clear bulb or frosted bulb?

 First off, just to be confusing, light bulbs are called "lamps" in the industry.
 Not to be mixed up with table lamps, which we in industry call "portable luminaires."
 You’re welcome.
 For the purposes of clarity and normalcy, I will refer to them as light bulbs.

-If you have a chandelier, pendant fixture or wall sconce that uses shades, then I would recommend a frosted bulb.
+If you have a chandelier, pendant fixture or wall sconce that uses shades, then I would recommend a frosted light bulb.
 If you use a clear bulb then you’ll cast filament striations onto the fabric, which will make it look dirty or stained.
-Although, if you have a fixture with a perforated metal shade or a cut paper shade I would have you consider a clear bulb so that you can project the pattern of light onto the walls and ceiling.
+Although, if you have a fixture with a perforated metal shade or a cut paper shade I would have you consider a transparent lightbulb so that you can project the pattern of light onto the walls and ceiling.

 If the light fixture you selected doesn’t have shades, leaving the bulbs exposed, then you do have some aesthetic decisions to make.
-Frosted bulbs are certainly easier on the eyes, but they don’t have that visual sparkle you get from a clear bulb.
+Frosted light bulbs are certainly easier on the eyes, but they don’t have that visual sparkle you get from a transparent lightbulb.
 A lot of chandeliers out there have many, so dimmable bulbs are the way to go.

 What is available on the market now are LED flame tip or torpedo shaped bulbs (what we call B10’s).
 The earlier beta versions of these bulbs had a thick white base to hide the LED components.
 Now you can get these bulbs in shapes that look very much like traditional incandescent versions, without the clunky white bases.